mvolkmann/MyUnixEnv/notes/GoNotes-OLD.md

 ## JSON

-The `encoding/json` standard library package supports marshalling and unmarshalling of JSON.
+The `encoding/json` standard library package supports marshaling and unmarshaling of JSON.

 To marshal data to JSON use the `json.Marshal` function.
 For example,